ChristianHesels/terraform-s3-cloudfront-website/Readme.md

 If working with Subodmains make sure to add the correct DNS Records to the main Hosted Zone (for example add dev.totalthunfisch.de as a NS Record to the totalthunfisch.de Hosted Zone and add the NS Entries that were automatically generated from AWS from your dev.totalthunfisch.de hosted Zone).
 When using a root domain, make sure to add the DNS Records from your registered Domain to the new Hosted Zone.
 The Certificate Validation step can take a few Minutes.

+## Use Modules as Git Sources

+To use the Modules from this Repo in another Repo simply copy the `example.main.tf` inside the other Repo and add the `variables.tf` with your values to it.

 ## Connecting AWS with Github Actions

 To use Github Actions with AWS a IAM Identity Provider is needed.
 Add a Provider `token.actions.githubusercontent.com` with the Audience `sts.amazonaws.com`.
 Afterwards create a new Role containing the S3 Resources, the Github Repo and the Cloudfront Resources which should be invalidated.
 The Policy could look something like this: